u-blox/ubxlib/port/platform/README.md

 # Introduction
 These directories provide the implementation of the porting layer on supported SDKs/MCUs from various vendors.
 The `common` directory contains anything that is common across platforms e.g. the `runner` source code which allows any or all of the examples/tests to be run.

-Also provided is a `lint` "platform".
-This includes stubs for the porting layer and dummy configuration files in order that all of the `ubxlib` platform independent code can be passed through Lint.
+Also provided are `lint` and `static_size` "platforms": both include stubs for the porting layer and dummy configuration files in order that all of the `ubxlib` platform independent code can be passed through Lint and measured for \[static\] flash/RAM size.

 # Supported MCUs
 The MCUs supported by the platforms are as follows: